 Greg had been in silver boxing gear for his own boxing match, silver trunks, shoes and gloves, that looked good in black and white photos.
 Greg was promoting a romantic comedy he had filmed at that time, in which he played a boxer.
 Greg's dynamic young boxer was known as The Silver King, which was also the title of the movie.
 Jake had written and directed this film.
 In the movie, in addition to his silver boxing gear, Greg had also appeared in a set of silver white tie and tails.
 This was a complete white tie and tails formal evening outfit, only with a shiny metallic silver tailcoat and trousers.
 Greg also sported a giant silver top hat, and a huge silver cane.
 Greg's apartment in the film was all full of gleaming silver chrome furniture, too - everything associated with his character was shiny and metallic.
 Greg had loved playing in the film, which gave him a chance to appear in a comedy.
 The studio had designed the film as a change of pace role for Greg - usually, Greg played characters who were European aristocrats, but here he portrayed a poor young man from the wrong side of the tracks.
 With his usual energy, Greg's character had gotten the girl, won the boxing championship, rescued a group of orphans, piloted a plane full of shiny silver controls and radio equipment through a thunderstorm, while wearing a silver metal pilot's flight suit, and rounded up a gang of bad guys who were threatening everybody.
 In the next-to-last scene, Greg had snapped sets of gleaming silver handcuffs on the villains, before they were hauled away by the police.
 Then Greg had been made an honorary member of the police force, in recognition of his accomplishments.
 The finale showed him being inducted into the police in a special ceremony, wearing a silver metallic police uniform that was a triumph of the costume designer's art.

 Jake had gotten the idea to create The Silver King from the previous film Jake had written and directed, Speed Angels.
 Speed Angels was about racecar drivers.
-One of the heroes drove a silver car, and dressed in silver clothes, including a spectacular double-breasted silver tuxedo.
+One of the heroes drove a silver car.
+Jake had him dressed in silver clothes, including a spectacular double-breasted silver tuxedo.
 Jake had suddenly wondered what a whole movie about a man who loved everything silver might be like.
 Jake had quickly put together The Silver King.
 Ideas had flowed out of Jake's brain in swift profusion.
 And Mammoth-Art's expert technicians had no trouble turning Jake's ideas for silver sets and costumes into vivid reality.
 The whole film had come together in just a few months.